thekalinga/thekalinga.in/_posts/2019-09-20-manufatucturing-consent/2019-09-20-manufatucturing-consent.md

 [![Diagram: Sam Roecker in FORA](images/sam-roecker-in-fora-highlight.png){:.featured-image.img-fluid.margin-auto}](http://www.focusonruralamerica.com/2017/05/30/new-nonprofit-seeks-boost-progressive-causes-rural-america/){:target="\_blank"}

-His twitter profile says he worked as the state director for **John Hickenlooper** the same man who was after Bernie in the recent presidential polls before [dropping out]((https://www.newsweek.com/john-hickenlooper-withdraw-2020-presidential-race-1454440),)
+His twitter profile says he worked as the state director for **John Hickenlooper** — the same Hickenlooper who was after Bernie in the recent presidential polls before [dropping out]((https://www.newsweek.com/john-hickenlooper-withdraw-2020-presidential-race-1454440),)

 [![Diagram: Sam Roecker in Twitter](images/sam-roecker-twitter-highlight.png){:.featured-image.img-fluid.margin-auto}](https://twitter.com/SamRoecker){:target="\_blank"}

-When you look at the people behind the organization, what you get are a set of actors
+In summary, here are the people people behind *FORA*

 1. A co-founder, who worked for the Democratic establishment in the past; Clinton, Obama & more
 2. An advisor, who worked for primary opponent of Bernie (Hickenlooper)
 3. A chairman, who praises Warren (another opponent of Bernie) & hangs around with her during the current primary campaign

-Even with all the establishment actors running the show, its possible that the poll might still be a **credible** one — if the pollster conducted the poll in a scientific manner
+Even with all the establishment actors running the show, its possible that the poll published by them might still be a *credible* one — if the pollster conducted the poll in a scientific manner with a well defined methodology

 So, lets look at the pollster & the polling methodology he employed to arrive at the recent so called "poll"